About the Book

 Sugar, my dog, muse, and dead thing finder, happily appears in these photographs depicting how nature is as much a culture of death as it is of life.
 On the edge of great wilderness and wildness in Montana, nature and death, often hand in hand, are found just outside one's door.

 Originally from NJ, I moved to Montana to heal the wounds that are created by living in the most densely populated state and being so isolated from nature.
-In Montana I see (and love) the land and its people and animals differently each day, recording it as I experience it with my approach of natural spontaneous capture.
-My work falls in the matrix where fine art and documentary meet; where I can tell truths about our relationships to other people, animals, nature, and ourselves.
+My photography falls in the matrix where fine art and documentary meet; where I can tell truths about our relationships to other people, animals, nature, and ourselves.
 My work is about empathy.
-A Review Santa Fe 2013 and LOOKbetween/LOOK3 2014 attendee, my work is currently included in the Pacific NW Viewing Drawers at Blue Sky Gallery, and has recently been included in group shows at PhotoPlace Gallery, The Kiernan Gallery, Newspace Center for Photography, and the Montana Triennial at the Missoula Art Museum among others.
+A Review Santa Fe 2013 and LOOKbetween/LOOK3 2014 attendee, my work has been included in the Pacific NW Viewing Drawers at Blue Sky Gallery, PhotoPlace Gallery, The Kiernan Gallery, Newspace Center for Photography, powerHouse Arena, Yellowstone Art Museum, Woodbury Art Museum, and the Montana Triennial at the Missoula Art Museum among others.
 Publications include The New York Times, Harper's, and the Virginia Quarterly Review.